How to Find the Best Homeschool History Curriculum

 Homeschool History Curriculum for Middle School

 There are two ways to approach history in middle school.
 Taking the more laid-back approach from elementary school is totally fine.
 At this age, it’s still very much about exposure to ideas and terms.
 I mean, let’s face it: can you still name the states and capitals?
 (I know I sure can’t.)
 Neither can my kids.
-But I didn’t waste a year on it either.
+But I didn’t waste a year on it, either.
 Instead, I taught them how to look them up and we learned about specific things we could relate to in each state.

 My goal here is to build bridges of knowledge.
 But it’s also okay to take a more serious approach at this stage.
 It’s up to you.

-The Mystery of History is a four-volume comprehensive journey through all of time, focusing on a biblical worldview.
+We also love The Mystery of History is a four-volume comprehensive journey through all of time, focusing on a biblical worldview.
 The awesome thing about this curriculum is its flexibility.
 You can use it for all ages and make it a family affair.
 During middle school, you can stick with the recommendations for elementary kiddos or you can dig deeper using the lessons and tests in the book.
 The Mystery of History leans toward a classical approach to homeschooling.

 Homeschool History Curriculum for High School